nolwazihlophe/nolwazihlophe.github.io/README.md

 <p style="text-align: left;">
 </p>
 </dl>
-I am the Regulatory Program Lead with [Digital Frontiers Institute](https://www.digitalfrontiersinstitute.org/the-institute/).
+I am the Deputy Director Financial Regulation and Supervision with [Digital Frontiers Institute](https://www.digitalfrontiersinstitute.org/the-institute/).
 I obtained an MCom in Economics from the University of Pretoria in 2016.
 I previously worked for [Cenfri](https://cenfri.org/) within the Risk, Remittances and Integrity programme as a Senior Researcher and the [Central Bank of Eswatini](http://www.centralbank.org.sz/) in the Financial Stability Unit and the FinTech Unit.

+I have a great passion for capacity building thereby contributing to the development of agile and innovative financial systems.
 My research interests include financial regulation, financial innovation, financial inclusion and economic growth.

 [Download CV](https://www.dropbox.com/s/nkzv1ouppfga8gl/NolwaziHlophe_CV.pdf?dl=0)